zosiasewe/zosiasewe/README.md

  **About Me**

-I'm currently pursuing a Master's in Data Science at the **Silesian University of Technology**, with a strong background in Automation and Robotics.
-I love using data, algorithms, and creativity to tackle real-world problems – especially in healthcare and medtech!
+I just finished my Master's in Data Science at the **Silesian University of Technology**.
+I have a strong background in Automation and Robotics.
+I love using data, algorithms, and creativity to resolve problems/ answer questions in healthcare and medtech.

 ---

  **What I'm up to:**

-- 👩‍🔬 Writing an Academic Paper 👩‍🔬
+- 👩‍🔬 Waiting for my Paper to be published 👩‍🔬
--  Working on my **Master’s Thesis**:
+-  Finishing repo with my **Master’s Thesis**:
   *"Comparative analysis of methods for segmentation of tumour areas in MRI head images"*

 ---